spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202108.0/gift-cards-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that, the following modules have been installed:
+Make sure that the following modules have been installed:

 | MODULE | EXPECTED DIRECTORY |
 | --- | --- |